 Decontamination procedures will be done in accordance with the Bristol's SOP BERS-05 (included in Attachment 1).
 Sampling options will be selected such that they will minimize the need for decontamination by using disposable sampling equipment.
 Moreover, to minimize the impact of media contamination on the reusable equipment, an attempt will be made to always sample the least impacted location first and move progressively to the more contaminated areas.
-(Intentionally blank)

-QAPP Worksheet #18 SAMPLING LOCATIONS AND METHODS/SOP REQUIREMENTS TABLE
+QAPP WORKSHEET #18 SAMPLING LOCATIONS AND METHODS/SOP REQUIREMENTS TABLE

-Sample sites, matrices, sample depth, analytical suite, concentration levels, number of samples (including QC such as field duplicates and MS/MSD samples), field sampling SOP references, and the rationale for sampling are included in Worksheet #11 and Tables 11-1 and 11-2.
-Exact sample locations will be determined based on the size of the excavations using a grid-system for the confirmation samples at Sites 13, Site 31, Site 21, and the MOC.
+Sample sites, matrices, sample depth, analytical suite, concentration levels, number of samples (including QC such as field duplicates and MS/MSD samples), field sampling SOP references, and the rationale for sampling are included in Worksheet #11 and Tables 11-1, 11-2, and 11-3.
+Exact sample locations will be determined based on the size of the excavations using a grid-system for the confirmation samples at Site 10, Site 13, Site 31, Site 21, and the MOC.